cncf/toc/tags/resources/tag-formation-templates/template-leadership-election-process.md

 ### Submitting a nomination

 Nominations are to be submitted to [TAG Co-Chair's email alias](mailto:cncf-tag-chairs@lists.cncf.io) with the details: <!-- !
-UPDATE EMAIL ! -->
+UPDATE EMAIL with the TAG's Leadership's correct mailing list ! -->

 * Subject "NOMINATION $(TAG Chair, TAG TL, WG XYZ Chair): $NAME-OF-NOMINEE"
 * CC the nominee
 * Justification
+* Nominee Biography

 ## Nomination requirements